Colorectal Fellowship Curriculum Overview

-3. Practice Based Learning: Show ability for meaningful self-assessment and selection of realistic, achievable performance and improvement goals to foster life-long learning; demonstrate skill in use of information technology; demonstrate ability to analyze and improve practice or patient care; develop teaching skills needed to educate patients, families, students, and others.
+3. Practice-Based Learning: Show ability for meaningful self-assessment and selection of realistic, achievable performance and improvement goals to foster life-long learning; demonstrate skill in the use of information technology; demonstrate the ability to analyze and improve practice or patient care; develop teaching skills needed to educate patients, families, students, and others.

-4. Interpersonal skills and communication: Communicate effectively with patients and families; work well as leader and member of healthcare team; maintain medical records on a timely basis.
+4. Interpersonal skills and communication: Communicate effectively with patients and families; work well as a leader and member of the healthcare team; maintain medical records on a timely basis.

-6. Systems based Practice: Display ability to work effectively in various healthcare delivery settings with coordination of patient care, concern for risk-benefit analysis, and serve as advocate for patient safety and quality care.
+6. Systems-based Practice: Display ability to work effectively in various healthcare delivery settings with coordination of patient care, concern for risk-benefit analysis, and serve as an advocate for patient safety and quality care.